facebook/react-native-website/cndocs/inputaccessoryview.md

     );
   }
 }

-// skip this line if using Create React Native App AppRegistry.registerComponent('AwesomeProject', () => UselessTextInput);
 ```

 This component can also be used to create sticky text inputs (text inputs which are anchored to the top of the keyboard).
 To do this, wrap a `TextInput` with the `InputAccessoryView` component, and don't set a `nativeID`.
 For an example, look at [InputAccessoryViewExample.js](https://github.com/facebook/react-native/blob/master/RNTester/js/InputAccessoryViewExample.js).